 “Manners are a sensitive awareness of the feelings of others.”

-It strikes me all the time when I thank someone, and the answer is “No problem”.
-Or worst you just get some inarticulate words.
+It strikes me all the time when I thank someone, and the answer is “No problem.”
+Or worst, you get some inarticulate words.

-I would like to clarify: “No problem” is a negative answer that we can translate such as “It’s nothing”.
-A reply with “No problem” is not completely inappropriate in some circumstances but sometimes this expression may sound dull and can’t have a positive effect on the person who thanked.
+I want to clarify: “No problem” is a negative answer that we can translate such as “It’s nothing.”
+A reply with “No problem” is not completely inappropriate in some circumstances, but sometimes this expression may sound dull and affect the person who thanked.

-For example, when a friend thanks you for a birthday gift, you don’t reply with “No problem”.
-You answer with meaningful words that express your feelings for your friend: “You are welcome” or “You are very welcome”.
+For example, when a friend thank you for a birthday gift, you don’t reply with “No problem.”
+You answer with meaningful words that express your feelings for your friend: “You are welcome” or “You are very welcome.”

-You can reply with “No problem” when you do something repeatedly such as helping a friend for a project or helping with housework.
-You can also say “No problem, my pleasure”.
-It gives a positive feedback to the person who says thank you.
+You can reply with “No problem” when you do something repeatedly, such as helping a friend with a project or doing housework.
+You can also say, “No problem, my pleasure.”
+It gives positive feedback to the person who says thank you.